britram/taps-transports/draft-ietf-taps-transports-03.md

 ### Interface Description

-API charactersitics include:
+API characteristics include:
 - Datagram transmission.
 - Notification of the current maximum packet size.
 - Send and reception of zero-length payloads.
-- Set the Slow Receiver flow control at areceiver.
+- Set the Slow Receiver flow control at a receiver.
-- Detct a Slow receiver at the sender.
+- Detect a Slow receiver at the sender.

 There is no current API specified in the RFC Series.